 Natural tortoise rearing proponents are strongly against moving tortoises between indoor and outdoor pens on a daily basis.
 Some tortoises do find this kind of environmental change distressing while others are fine with it.

-I move my tortoises in and out daily.
-My Stars seem to have adapted to it without problems.
+I move my Star tortoises in and out daily.
+They seem to have adapted to it without problems.
 Switching between indoor and outdoor pens is a familiar routine for them.